Briankipkemboi78/alx-backend-python/README.md

 True
 {'input_list': typing.List[float], 'return': <class 'float'>}
 sum_list(floats) returns 6.470000000000001 which is a <class 'float'>
-Repo:

-GitHub repository: alx-backend-python
-Directory: 0x00-python_variable_annotations
-File: 5-sum_list.py

-6. Complex types - mixed list
+# 6. Complex types - mixed list
 mandatory
 Write a type-annotated function sum_mixed_list which takes a list mxd_lst of integers and floats and returns their sum as a float.